 We distribute our products exclusively through a variety of third-party distribution channels.
-Our agreements with the third-party distributors may be terminated by either party with or without cause.
+Our agreements with the thirdparty distributors may be terminated by either party with or without cause.
 We may periodically renegotiate the terms of these agreements, and there can be no assurance that such terms will remain acceptable to us or such third parties.
 If we are unable to maintain our relationships our sales of individual insurance, annuities and investment products could decline, and our results of operations and financial condition could be materially adversely affected.
-Our distributions may elect to suspend, alter, reduce or terminate their distribution relationships with us for various reasons, including changes in our distribution partners may merge, consolidate, change their business models in ways that affect how our products are sold, or terminate their distribution contracts with us, or that new distribution channels could emerge and adversely impact the effectiveness of our distribution efforts.
+Our distributors may elect to suspend, alter, reduce or terminate their distribution relationships with us for various reasons, including changes in our distribution strategy, adverse developments in our business, adverse rating agency actions, or concerns about market-related risks.
+We are also at risk that key distribution partners may merge, consolidate, change their business models in ways that affect how our products are sold, or terminate their distribution contracts with us, or that new distribution channels could emerge and adversely impact the effectiveness of our distribution efforts.
 See "- Risks Related to Our Business - Elements of our business strategy may not be effective in accomplishing our objectives."
 Also, if we are unsuccessful in attracting and retaining key internal associates who conduct our business, including wholesalers and financial advisors, our sales could decline.